alexhbnr/CAZySQLite/README.md

 ### Table “taxids”

-The table **“taxids”** contains the information on taxonomic information of the genomes.
-It has three different columns:
+The table **“taxids”** contains the information on the taxonomy of the genomes provided by the cazy.org website.
+It has three different
+columns:

   - *name*: the name of the genome
-  - *taxid*: the NCBI taxonomy ID
+  - *taxid*: the NCBI taxonomy ID provided by cazy.org
   - *superkingdom*: the superkingdom category it was classified in on cazy.org